spoonapps/docs/reference/spoonscript/env.md

 path=c:\path to executables;C:\WINDOWS\system32;C:\WINDOWS
 ```

-Environment variable can be overriden in image or container when an application (e.g. installer or `setx`) stores new value in registry.
+Environment variables can be overriden in a container by explicitly setting the variable to a new value or when an application or installer sets a new value.